Pennyrile Parkway

 The next phase of the extension—now completed—encompassed the portion of the parkway between US 41 Alternate and I-24.
 As of May 2010, the Lover's Lane interchange (exit 5) opened to local traffic via US 68 ramp (exit 5).
 The final segment, from US 68 to I-24, opened on March 1, 2011.

 It was one of nine highways that are part of Kentucky's parkway system.
 The section between the Wendell H. Ford Western Kentucky Parkway near Mortons Gap and the northern terminus in Henderson became part of I-69 with the passage of federal legislation on June 6, 2008.
 The length of the road carried the unsigned designation Kentucky Route 9004 (EB 9004).

-The road was named after Edward T. Breathitt, a former Kentucky governor.
+The road was named after Ned Breathitt, a former Kentucky governor.
 Originally called the Pennyrile Parkway from its opening in October 1969 at a cost of $69.2 million, it was renamed for Breathitt in 2000.

 The parkway passed through the cities of Madisonville, Sebree, Mortons Gap, Slaughters, and Earlington.
 It intersected with the Wendell H. Ford Western Kentucky Parkway near Madisonville.

 History

 As a toll road

 The Pennyrile Parkway, as with all nine parkways, was originally a toll road.
 By Kentucky state law, toll collection ceases when enough toll has been collected or funds received from other sources, such as a legislative appropriation, to pay off the construction bonds for the parkway.
 In the case of the Pennyrile, toll booths were removed in 1992 when bonds were paid off ten years ahead of schedule.

-A section near the middle of the parkway, in the Madisonville area, during much of the parkway’s path through Hopkins County, was free from tolls from the road's opening; this section was also signed as US 41.
+A section near the middle of the parkway, in the Madisonville area, during much of the parkway's path through Hopkins County, was free from tolls from the road's opening; this section was also signed as US 41.
 The US 41 designation has since been removed and applied to the former US 41A through Madisonville and other nearby cities; this road was the original US 41 before the parkway opened.
 This redesignation followed a horrendous blizzard on January 17, 1994, which forced the then-Kentucky governor Brereton C. Jones to close all Interstates and limited access highways in the state.
 Heavy trucks were forced to take US 41A through downtown Madisonville for a week, snarling local traffic.
 The parkway between exits 7 and 9 was also toll free.